rtCamp/Frappe-Manager/docs/guides/python-node-versions.md

-# Python & Node Versions
+# Python and Node versions

 Every Frappe bench needs a specific Python version for its virtual environment and a specific Node version for asset compilation.
 Frappe Manager handles both automatically, but you can pin exact versions if you need to.